ISISComputingGroup/ibex_developers_manual/FZJ_Fermi_chopper.md

 - If the auto zero voltages are out of range
 - If the actual chopper speed is above 606Hz
 - If the magnetic bearing is off while the chopper is at speed

+# Crate does not respond / crate responds to 10% of messages

+- This was seen on MAPS:
+  * Cannot communicate using VISA under EPICS
+  * If chopper crate and instrument PC are power cycled, may need to run labview driver once before epics can talk.
+We are still not sure why this is.